mccarthy-m-g/michaelmccarthy/content/consulting/experience/index.md

   for my work, and helped organizations make data informed decisions to improve the quality of their services.

-last_revised: Last revised October 12, 2022
+last_revised: Last revised February 18, 2024
 show_social_links: true

 # for list-sidebar layout